 Incorrect information can result in a port order being rejected.
 Rejections can occur while Flowroute reviews the information you provided during the Processing state or while the LSP reviews the request during the Submitted state.

 Port orders typically complete within two to four weeks from the time of submitting the request.
 While Flowroute strives to meet your completion date if requested, the shorter the time frame for the request, the greater the chance of missing that date.
 In general, a good target completion date is two (2) to four (4) weeks from the date you submit the request.
 If your port request contains 50 or more numbers, then consider setting the completion date four (4) to six (6) weeks from submission.
-If a requested date is not entered in your request the default requested date will be one week from the date we process the order.
+If the requested date is not entered in your request the default requested date will be one week from the date we process the order.